Kibibit to Gibibit Converter

 The prefix 'gibi-' (representing 230) was defined by the IEC in 1998 along with other binary prefixes (kibi-, mebi-, tebi-, etc.).
 This standardization aimed to eliminate the confusion caused by using SI prefixes (like kilo-, mega-, giga-) to denote both powers of 1000 (decimal) and powers of 1024 (binary) in computing contexts.
 The term 'gibibit' specifically refers to the 230 multiple of bits.

-Common Uses for kibibits and gibibits
+Common Uses and Applications: kibibits vs gibibits

 Explore the typical applications for both Kibibit (imperial/US) and Gibibit (imperial/US) to understand their common contexts.